Castles and 4D gamers – DAY FOUR

 A fully interactive and directional guide map is available with the Road Trips printable detailed itinerary for $5 using the below button(coming soon)

-Back on the road, the scenery had turned from dry scrub too green.
-P.s there was only three freight trains last night he he quite the experience.
+Back on the road, the scenery had turned from dry scrub to green.
+P.s there were only three freight trains last night, quite the experience.

 With every creek crossing, I find my head lurching back for the chance glance of a croc lol.
 Mango’s, pineapples, flowering sugar cane line the Hwy.
 Like fields of feather dusters, the cane is accentuated by prominent green mountain peaks.

 We arrived at our first main destination straining on the edge of our seats for a better view, was it going to live up to the vision we remembered from the TV some years ago?